KanzakiYui/React-SPA-Infrastructure-Template/README.md

 ### Available Options
 1. To run application with options, you can use `node run option1 option2 option3...` pattern.
-2. Some options accpet values and you can use **optionX=Y** to pass values to options.
+2. Some options accept values and you can use **optionX=Y** to pass values to options.
 3. Most of options are compatible with others.
 4. You are welcome to give suggestion to provide more useful & user-friendly commands.
 5. Example: `node run nolint port=8001`